pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #### DELEG-aware Clients Requesting QTYPE=DELEG

-An explicit query for the DELEG RRtype at a delegation point behaves much like query for the DS RRtype: the server answers authortiatively from the parent zone.
+An explicit query for the DELEG RRtype at a delegation point behaves much like query for the DS RRtype: the server answers authoritatively from the parent zone.
 All previous specifications for special handling queries with QTYPE=DS apply equally to QTYPE=DELEG.
 In summary, server either provides an authoritative DELEG RRset or proves its non-existence.

 #### Delegation with DELEG